cdl-geneseo/geneseo-dictionary/W/WMDs.md

 # WMDs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : WMDs

 Created by  Unknown User (alu1), last modified by  Unknown User (mtr7) on Apr 28, 2015

 &quot;Weapons of Mass Distraction&quot;, slang term for large breasts. &quot;Check out the WMDs on that girl over there!&quot;None of the students we surveyed were able to identify what this acronym stood for.
 Obsolete.
 Romig, S-Z, 2015.